 A $1,000 scholarship is available to one female high school senior who has demonstrated her commitment to voluntarism.
 The winner will be chosen based on volunteer activities, demonstrated impact of volunteer efforts, continued commitment to voluntarism, and references.
 The application is available in the Counselors Office or here.

 - MCT Credit Union Scholarship

 MCT Credit Union will award eight scholarships throughout Southeast Texas in the amount of $2,000 each to graduates who plan to continue their education at a trade school, 2-year or 4-year accredited college no later than the fall session after graduation.
+Must be member of MCT Credit Union.
 More information and the application form are available here or in the Counselors’ Office.

 - Mauriceville Heritage Association Scholarship

 Deadline: Must be received by 4 p.m. on April 1, 2021

 Four $1,000 scholarships will be awarded--Three scholarships to graduating seniors, co-enrolled high school students, or 1st year college students who have resided in the following school districts – LCM, WOS, Bridge City, Orangefield, Deweyville, or Vidor. and one scholarship with no residency restrictions if student or their parent/guardian has volunteered specifically for the Mauriceville Heritage Association.
 Download application form (PDF or Word version).
 Scholarship recipients will be notified by Friday, April 23, and are required to ride in the Parade at 10 a.m. (must provide vehicle or float) on Saturday, May 1, and be on the grounds at 7 p.m. at the Crawfish Bash to accept the award (or award will go to alternate).